 What’s a SPAC?

 Special purpose acquisition companies (SPACs) are shell companies that go public with the intent of buying a private business.
-Also known as “blank check companies,” SPACs have increasingly become a popular alternative to the traditional initial public offering (IPO).
+Also known as “blank check companies,” SPACs can be an alternative to the traditional initial public offering (IPO) route.

 Here’s a rundown of what investors should know about SPACs before investing in one.